Types of Degrees African Languages Majors Are Getting

 Abilities for African Majors

-What Can You Do With an African Major?
+What Can You Do With a African Languages Major?

 Below is a list of occupations associated with African: